 Bedroom Decorating 101

-Let us say that when it comes to decorating there aren’t any exact rules!
-Every space, home, and family is different so our words are not the end all be all for decorating a space.
-Instead, we hope these insights can guide you as you consider your layout, large furniture purchases, and how to bring the entire look together.
-No judgment from us, we just want to help as much as we can!
+Let me first say, when it comes to decorating, there aren’t any exact rules!
+Every space, home, and family is different, so my words are not the be-all, end-all for decorating a space.
+Instead, I hope these insights can guide you as you consider your layout, large furniture purchases, and how to bring the entire look together.
+No judgment from me, I just want to help as much as I can!

-Here’s how we usually navigate rug buying when it comes to bed size…
+Here’s how I usually navigate rug buying when it comes to bed size…

 - Full = 6′ x 9′ rug